Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 10/24
+1. Follow the transloadit tutorial to upload a file to S3 bucket.

 ## 10/23

 1. Flex-end: Start at the end of the main axis;